notpresident35/awesome-learn-gamedev/README.md

 ## What is this?

-For a few years now, I've been hoarding every gamedev resource I can get my grubby paws on.
+For a few years now, I have been hoarding every gamedev resource I can get my grubby paws on.
 This is the result!

 My list is mostly for learning the craft of game development at a high level and getting hired for it.
 For lists of tools, communities, and assets, as well as more granular lists geared towards individual tools like Unity, check out [the gaming category of awesome](https://github.com/sindresorhus/awesome#gaming)

-There's resources here for every skill level and every discipline.
-I've got full books, classes/courses, tutorials, job-seeking advice, and even other entire mega-lists.
-Nearly everything is free, and anything with a price tag will be clearly marked.
+Nearly all resources are free, and anything with a price tag will be clearly marked.
 I only include paid resources if either I have personally used them or I have seen other industry professionals use and recommend them.

 Suggestions and future-proofing efforts are always welcome!

 These resources made my career possible.
-I hope they're just as helpful for you!
+I hope they are just as helpful for you!

 Disclaimer: I’m a technical artist and gameplay programmer, so most of my role-specific resources are geared towards the art and tech disciplines.
 However, there should be something for _most_ disciplines, particularly in general materials and other curated lists.